zonca/zonca.github.io-source/content/2015-02-10-software-carpentry-setup-chromebook.md

 Instructions are available on the [ChromeOS wiki](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices), you need to click on your device name and follow instructions.
-For most devices you need to switch the device off, then hold down``ESC` and `Refresh` and poke the `Power` button, then press `Ctrl-D` at the
+For most devices you need to switch the device off, then hold down `ESC` and `Refresh` and poke the `Power` button, then press `Ctrl-D` at the
 Recovery screen (there is no prompt, you have to know to do it).
 This will wipe the device and activate Developer mode.

 Once you reboot and enter your Google credentials, the Chromebook will copy back from Google servers all of your settings.

-Now you are in Developer mode, the main feature is that you have a `root` (superuser) shell you can activate using `Ctrl-Alt-t`.
+Now you are in Developer mode, the main feature is that you have a `root` (superuser) shell you can activate using `Ctrl-Alt-T`.

 The worst issue of Developer mode is that at each boot the system will display a scary screen warning that OS verification is off and asks you if you would like to leave Developer mode.
 If you either press `Ctrl-D` or wait 30 seconds, it will boot ChromeOS in Developer mode, if you instead hit the Space, it will wipe everything and switch back to Normal mode.

 ## Install Ubuntu with crouton